What Is the Warm Homes Plan?

 What is the difference between the Warm Homes Plan and ECO4?+

-ECO4 is funded by energy suppliers and primarily requires means-tested benefits for eligibility.
-The Warm Homes Plan is Government-funded and also allows an area-based route, meaning households in lower-income areas may qualify even without receiving benefits.
+ECO4 closed to new applications in March 2026.
+The Warm Homes Plan is its Government-funded successor with a £15 billion budget.
+Unlike ECO4, the Warm Homes Plan also allows an area-based eligibility route, meaning households in lower-income areas may qualify even without receiving benefits.
 The Warm Homes Plan offers higher funding caps and a whole-house approach.
-ECO4 is in its final phase as funding transitions to the Warm Homes Plan.

 Do I need to be on benefits to qualify for the Warm Homes Plan?+